 Demonstrate sustainable leadership

-We want to demonstrate leadership by integrating sustainability principles into our day-to-day decision making and activities.
+We are committed to demonstrating leadership by integrating sustainability principles into our day-to-day decision-making and activities.

 TEACHING AND LEARNING

 • Track the number of courses and programs that enable students to understand and apply sustainability knowledge

 • Ensure that all students graduating from Carleton have exposure to sustainability principles through their degree program or wider initiatives

 • Track the number of research programs and initiatives with links to campus sustainability operations and planning

 • Increase the number of communications on university sustainability research provided to the broader community